Maryland Lawsuits AgainstHoward A Zacur, M.D.

 This website does not represent the outcome of these lawsuits against Howard A. Zacur, M.D., nor does it judge the veracity of the accusations therein.
 In Maryland, however, all medical malpractice lawsuits require a certificate from an actively practicing doctor vouching for the merit of the lawsuit.

 Howard A. Zacur, M.D., Ph.D., is an obstetrician-gynecologist associated with Johns Hopkins Hospital.
 He is a board-certified physician in both standard OB-GYN care and reproductive endocrinology, which focuses on the treatment of conditions affecting fertility.
 Dr. Zacur serves as director of the Johns Hopkins reproductive endocrinology and infertility fellowships and is a professor in the hospital’s gynecology and obstetrics department.
 He has published over 100 research publications and several textbook sections on the human reproductive system and infertility.
 Although this page is solely focused on Dr. Zacur, you can find other information relating to lawsuits for medical malpractice against Johns Hopkins Hospital here.

-Based on the currently available data, Dr. Zacur has been named as a co-defendant in a Maryland medical malpractice claim one time.
-The lawsuit is connected with his tenure at Johns Hopkins Hospital.
-The entire complaint for each available case, as filed with the court, is found below.
+Based on publicly available records and data, Dr. Zacur has been named as a co-defendant in a Maryland medical malpractice claim one time.
+While the Maryland circuit court complaint is available in a PDF below, here is an excerpt of the allegations:

 The first available complaint against Dr. Zacur listed the following allegations: